Name

 Wartime Service

-At the time of his death he was in the 15th Battalion of the Middlesex Regiment, but attached to the 12th Battalion.
-The 12th Battalion was in the 54th Brigade of the 18th Division of the VII Corps of the Third Army in what came to be known as the Battle of the Scarpe.
+At the time of his death he was in the 15th Battalion of the Middlesex Regiment but attached to the 12th Battalion.
+The 12th Battalion was in the 54th Brigade of the 18th Division of the VII Corps of the Third Army and fought in what came to be known as the Battle of the Scarpe.

-On the day he was killed in action there was a British attack on Cherisy village and it was a prime example of an attack launched without proper preparation and irrespective of the number of lives it would cost.
+On the day he was killed in action there was a British attack on Cherisy village, and it was a prime example of an attack launched without proper preparation and irrespective of the number of lives it would cost.
 The initial problem was that although Officers and NCOs did know the plan of the operations, zero hour was put back to 3.45am and the attack began in the pitch dark, which was disastrous.
-The assaulting Battalions had no idea as to the lie of the land over which they were to attack, the enemy wire had not been cut and many were to die on that wire from machine-gun fire.
+The assaulting Battalions had no idea as to the lie of the land over which they were to attack, the enemy wire had not been cut and many died on that wire from machine-gun fire.
 Contact was lost with the flanks and by 10.15pm the survivors were back at their starting points.
 In the words of one 18th Division survivor "It was one bloody great balls-up".
-Fourteen officers and three hundred and four men were killed, wounded or missing in the debacle of that one day.
+Fourteen officers and three hundred and four men were killed, wounded or missing in the debacle of that day.
+Ronald was reported missing in May 1917, and the family made at least one enquiry of the British Red Cross & Order of St John on 20 July 1917.
+This presumably provided no information, and later the Cheltenham Chronicle and Gloucestershire Graphic newspaper of 29 December 1917 reported that although previously reported missing he was now presumed killed.

 Acknowledgments